 This simple process could accelerate the adoption of value-based care by providers, but how can payers make this happen?
 Payspan’s Quality Incentive Communications System (QICS) can take all this on for health plans.

 Like providers, health plans are also strapped for time and resources.
 Building a communications infrastructure and implementing a program to present quality information in a simple, easy-to-read format would be a daunting and high-cost challenge.

-Health plans would not have to worry about infrastructure or program implementation with QICS.
+Health plans would not have to worry about infrastructure or program implementation with our Quality Incentive Communications System (QICS).
 Built on the largest healthcare network that includes 1.3 million provider payees and 600+ health plans, QICS takes raw data from health plans and organizes it into clear, visually appealing messages that providers can easily act on while treating the patient.

 Health plans transmit these communications over the existing network and engage in a two-way exchange of information about patient-members with physicians to close care gaps, implement quality measures and award incentives.
 We estimate that health plans implementing this program can increase their care-gap closure rates from below 10% to 80% or higher.